 5. GenFlex formerly an independent manufacturer, was bought up by Firestone a few years back.
 Produces / sells both EPDM and TPO, as well as accessories.
 They used to make PVC as well.

-7 Factors That Will Impact Your Total Cost
+7 Factors That Will Impact Your Roof Replacement Cost

-Our pros share the factors that usually lead to an overall increase in price.
-Sometimes, its necessary to pay more and ensure that you get the best quality.
+Our pros share the factors that usually lead to an overall increase in the final price.
+Sometimes, its necessary to pay more and ensure that you get the best quality materials and workmanship.
 However, at other times, extra spending may be unnecessary and can be avoided, if you know this information ahead of time.

 1. Insulation thickness